 Once the panel represents your study data correctly, you may click on the Continue button.

-The Data Overview will now pop up and you will see a panel similar to the one below.
+The Data Overview will now pop up.
+In this example we are a volume only study so you will see a panel similar to the one below.